icgc-argo/program-service/README.md

 ```sh
 ./mvnw verify
 ```
-Note, the above command would run unit tests as well.
-It will use your local database and run tests against DEV/QA environment.
+Note, the above command run unit tests as well.
+It uses your local database and run tests against DEV/QA environment.

 ### Test the running instances at DEV/QA
 First, port forward the port which is serving grpc services (make sure you have access to the clusters).